davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

   Note:  Due to restrictions of the C/C++11 memory model, write accesses are not allowed to touch non bit-field members.
-It is therefore recommended to define all bits of the fields type as bit-field members.
+It is therefore recommended to define all bits of the field's type as bit-field members.

   The default value of this option is determined by the application binary interface for the target processor.